JFritzle/Mapsforge-for-TMS-Clients/README.md

 ### Usage

-* After selecting map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server.
+* After selecting task(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server.
 If changing settings while client application is running, a restart of tile server is required to adopt new settings.
 To restart server, hit _Start_ button again.
 If client application was caching tiles already loaded with previous settings, it is necessary to force application to clear/flush application's tile cache or to clear tile cache manually and/or to reload tiles.
 * Closing graphical user interface also closes tile server.
 Client application will however keep running but will no longer receive any tiles.
 * Use keyboard keys Ctrl-plus to increase and keyboard keys Ctrl-minus to decrease font size of graphical user interface and/or output console.
 * See output console for tile server’s output.